 Typically covers: details, getting ready, first look, 30 minute ceremony, portraits, and reception until dancing, maybe even sparkler exit (at one or two venues)

 9 hours is a VERY popular length of time for us to shoot!
-It tends to be the perfect middle ground between a slightly tight timeline (like we said, 8 hours is the minimum, and even that can sometimes be tight!) and a timeline with too much empty space.
+It tends to be the perfect middle ground between a slightly tight timeline, and a timeline with too much empty space.

 As we mentioned above, many of our couples will initially book 8 hours, and then end up adding an extra hour!
 So while 8 hours is our most popular package booked, 9 hours is our most popular total amount of photography time.